Rotatable Antenna-Empowered Wireless Networks: A Tutorial: RA Prototypes and Related Products

 \subsection{RA Array Prototype}

 While the aforementioned prototypes validate the efficacy of the single RA, practical BSs typically employ antenna arrays to achieve high directional gain and spatial multiplexing.
-To validate the practical feasibility of the RA array, Fig.~\ref{RA_prototype_array} illustrates its deployment in two representative scenarios.
-As shown in Fig.~\ref{RA_prototype_array}(a), the RA array enables high-gain point-to-point directional communication in indoor scenarios, such as AR/VR services, by dynamically adjusting the boresight direction of each antenna~\cite{Xiong2026Intelligent}.
-Specifically, by accurately perceiving and tracking the target user's location, the system can orient the RAs toward the desired direction, thereby concentrating signal power and supporting high-rate, low-latency transmission.
+To demonstrate the feasibility of RA arrays in real-world deployments, Fig.~\ref{RA_prototype_array} illustrates two representative application scenarios.
+As shown in Fig.~\ref{RA_prototype_array}(a), the RA array enables high-gain point-to-point directional communication in indoor environments (such as AR/VR services) by dynamically adjusting the boresight direction of each antenna~\cite{Xiong2026Intelligent}.
+By accurately perceiving and tracking the target user’s location, the system can orient the RAs toward the desired direction, thereby concentrating signal power and supporting high-rate, low-latency transmission.
 In such scenarios, the RA array effectively exploits spatial DoFs to improve link reliability and throughput, thereby realizing perception-assisted directional communication.

 Furthermore, the RA array can also be effectively applied in low-altitude ISAC scenarios as illustrated in Fig.~\ref{RA_prototype_array}(b).
 A short demonstration video is available on YouTube at \href{1}{https://www.youtube.com/watch?v=L1aMVaGj5rw}.
-In this experiment, the terminal emulator is deployed on an unmanned aerial vehicle (UAV) platform to emulate the low-altitude scenario.
+In this experiment, the terminal emulator is deployed on a UAV platform to emulate the low-altitude scenario.
 Moreover, the RA array operates as a BS, supporting real-time sensing and communication with the UAV.
 In particular, the RA array can accurately estimate the AoA of incoming signals and track the UAV's trajectory in real time.
 Furthermore, the system maintains boresight alignment even during UAV maneuvers such as climbs, turns, and hovers.
 Consequently, the communication link remains stable, and the sensing results accurately track the UAV's motion.
 This dynamic tracking capability validates the robustness of the RA array in managing low-altitude mobile targets and underscores its strong potential as a foundational infrastructure for future 3D network coverage.
+Notably, the RA array prototype demonstrates remarkable cost-efficiency.
+As summarized in Fig.~\ref{RA_prototype_array}, the total hardware cost is only $171.25$ USD, including directional antennas, servo gimbals, field-programmable gate array (FPGA), and control modules.
+This competitive cost structure underscores the practicality and scalability of RA architectures, offering a cost-effective solution for dense low-altitude ISAC deployments.